josokw/SudokuSolver/README.md

 Sudoku solver
 =============

 Implemented in C++.
-Uses the STL set templates.
+Implemented a Sudoku grid and rows, columns and blocks in STL sets.
+Goal: solve Sudoku puzzle using set operations.

 Build
 =====